Altinn/altinn-authorization/README.md

 ## Running the storage component

-Clone [Altinn Authentication repo](https://github.com/Altinn/altinn-authentication) and navigate to the root folder.
+Clone [Altinn Authorization repo](https://github.com/Altinn/altinn-authorization) and navigate to the root folder.

-The Authentication components can be run locally when developing/debugging.
+The Authorization components can be run locally when developing/debugging.
 Follow the install steps above if this has not already been done.

-Navigate to the src/Authentication, and build and run the code from there, or run the solution using you selected code editor
+Navigate to the src/Authorization, and build and run the code from there, or run the solution using you selected code editor

 ```cmd
 dotnet run
 ```

-The Authentication component is now available locally at http://localhost:5040/api/v1
+The Authorization component is now available locally at http://localhost:5030/api/v1